 - Email: [email protected]

 Our ambassadors are experienced and passionate speakers who have been involved with Changing Faces for several years and have powerful stories to tell about their own experiences of living with a visible difference.

 We’ve provided information below about two of our ambassadors – you can also see the full list of ambassadors on our dedicated page.

 When Tulsi was 10 years old she was in a plane crash in which she lost her immediate family and sustained second- and third-degree burns to almost half of her face and body.
 For years Tulsi was bullied for how she looked which affected her mental health.

 Today Tulsi is a passionate ambassador for Changing Faces, raising awareness about the impact of abuse and negative stereotypes.
-Tulsi is a key spokesperson for our hate crime campaign and has modelled for Avon as part of our Pledge to be Seen campaign to improve representation.
+Tulsi is a key spokesperson for our hate crime campaign and has modelled for Avon as part of our corporate partnership work to improve representation.